-If purchasing a coach which is winterized with RV anti-freeze, or having had an existing RV winterized before winter storage, the plumbing system must be flushed and sanitized prior to use.
+If purchasing a coach that is winterized with RV anti-freeze or having had an existing RV winterized before winter storage, the plumbing system must be flushed and sanitized before use.
 Do not attempt to turn on water heater if system is winterized.
-Perform the following prior to attempting to operate the water heater or use the plumbing system.
+Perform the following before attempting to operate the water heater or use the plumbing system.